 While Eleven might not be the best music player in terms of features, it is light on resources and very responsive.
 Being the default music player App for LineageOS, it also enjoys frequent bug-fixes by the community.

-How to Get LineageOS Eleven Music Player on Any Android Device
+Get LineageOS Eleven Music Player

 - Android 4.x and up